Placement

 - Submit AP calculus and/or IB Math HL scores.

-- Take the ALEKS math placement assessment.
+- Take the ALEKS MPA (math placement assessment).
 See the MPA instructions on how to take ALEKS.

-- Use final high school calculus and precalclus grades from within the last 2 years.
-"Final grades" means 2nd semester grades.
+- Fill out this request form to use final high school calculus and precalculus grades of a yearlong class from within the last 2 years.
+Use your Loyola email address and LOCUS password. to access the form.
+The term "Final grades" means: If your transcript lists a final grade, then that is your final grade.
+If the transcript does not specify a final grade, then your last grade in a yearlong course is your final grade.
+If your grades are given quarterly, then your fourth quarter grade is your final grade.
+If your grades are given every trimester, then your third trimester is your final grade.
+If your grades are given every semester, then your second semester grade is your final grade.
 This option can only be used if you have received at least a B- in a high school calculus or precalculus class, and your official transcript has been submitted to Loyola.
 If you meet these requirements and your high school transcripts will place you higher than your current math placement, you may request this option.
-Access this form with your Loyola email address and LOCUS password.

 The highest placement from these four methods is the definitive one.
 If you are registering before Loyola has received final high school transcripts, you must place using one of the other methods.
 You may later request a new placement based on your final high school grades.